FelixTheodor/PLD2flex/README.md

 'conda install pip'

 **4. Install all required packages via pip:**

 'pip install -r requirements.txt'

 If you are using macOS:

--4.1 Install another package: 'pip install PyObjC'
+-4.1 Install another package:
+'pip install PyObjC'

 **5. Should the installation of a package fail, try to install the missing_package manually via pip:**

 'pip install missing_package'

+**6. Update the config.txt**

+(see section 2.2 of User Guide)
+For instance, you need to specify the paths for the result / database files.
+Make sure that you use the right path format for your operating system.

 **6. Run the main.py:**

 'python main.py'

 ## Usage